fpvandoorn/BonnAnalysis/README.md

 * Test that everything is working by opening `BonnAnalysis/Test.lean`.
   It is normal if it takes 10-60 seconds for Lean to start up.

+## Building the blueprint

+To test the Blueprint locally, you can compile `print.tex` using XeLaTeX.
+If you have the Python package `invoke` you can also run `inv bp`.
+If you feel adventurous and want to build the web version of the blueprint locally, you need to install some packages by following the instructions [here](https://pypi.org/project/leanblueprint/).
+But if the pdf builds locally, you can just make a pull request and use the online blueprint.

+## Making a pull request

+* Update this repository to the latest version (run `git pull` or `git fetch` + `git merge` or their equivalents using VSCode source control).

+* Switch to a branch.
+You can create a new branch using `git switch -c mynewbranch` or use `... > Checkout to > Create new branch` in VSCode.
+(This can also be done after the next step if you forget.)

+* Write some Lean code
+  - Try to follow the style guide: https://leanprover-community.github.io/contribute/style.html
+  - Make sure it compiles

+* Push your branch to your fork of this repository
+  - Using the terminal you first have to create a fork on Github and use `git remote add` to add this fork
+  - Using VSCode this fork automatically created for you

+* Open a pull request
+  - Just after you push [this page](https://github.com/fpvandoorn/BonnAnalysis) will have a message on the top prompting you to open a pull request.

+* If it builds, I'll merge it.

+Reminder: Some additional details can be found in the instructions of the LeanCourse repository: https://github.com/fpvandoorn/LeanCourse23/blob/master/LeanCourse/Project/README.md